neopaf/seene-backup/README.md

 ## Usage
 `./seene-backup.sh your_seene_nick`

-Creates 'your_seene_nick' folder with all of your seenes.
+Creates 'your_seene_nick' folder with last 500 of your seenes.
 Images and depth maps.
+(if you need more, try to change limit in script, but it might not work.
+I'm already thinking of a better way)

 Each seene is stored in a subfolder named